Kashio/kaiser/README.md

 };
 ```

-> Class to extend when creating custom components:
+> Classes to extend when creating custom components:
 > * Composer
 > * Fetcher
 > * Discoverer